New traffic light on Maybank Highway causes controversy amongst Johns Island neighbors

 “I would say it’s speculation,” Robert Somerville, director of traffic and transportation for the City of Charleston, said.
 “We really need to get some data collected.”

-Somerville says Charleston County has already began the process of gathering that data.
+Somerville says Charleston County has already begun the process of gathering that data.

 “They have counters placed on Maybank so we can look at the volumes,” he said, “and compare it to pre-installation of the signal to the volumes that we’re seeing now.”